-The League’s policy committees wrapped up their second round of three meetings in mid-August.
-LMC City Policies, the legislative platform created by members and used by League staff at the Capitol, represent the only comprehensive statewide advocacy agenda for all Minnesota cities.
+The positions the committees develop will ultimately be published in the LMC 2017 City Policies document and used by League staff at the Capitol.
+They represent the only comprehensive statewide advocacy agenda for all Minnesota cities.

 During the August meetings, members of the four LMC policy committees (Improving Service Delivery, Improving Local Economies, Improving Fiscal Futures, and Human Resources & Data Practices) heard from a variety of guests, including:

 Committee members will meet again the week of Sept.
-14 to further consider and approve draft policies.
-The draft policies will then be shared with all LMC member cities during the member comment period.
-The Draft City Policies will be available online for comment Oct.
-1-30.
+19 to further consider and approve draft policies.
+The draft policies will then be shared with all city members during the member comment period.
+The Draft 2017 City Policies will be available on the League’s website Oct.
+3-28.
 All city officials and staff are encouraged to review and comment on the policies at that time.

-The League’s Board of Directors will review and discuss the policies at its Oct.
-15 meeting.
-The Board will then review the member comments and vote to adopt the 2016 City Policies at the Nov.
-19 meeting.
+The League’s Board of Directors will review and discuss the policies at its meeting on Oct.
+20. The Board will then review the member comments and vote to approve and adopt the 2017 City Policies at its Nov.
+10 meeting.